mlrepa/mlrepa-library/docs/project/3-git-remote.md

 # Git workflow: Remote

-## 👀 Overview
+## **👀 Overview**
-In this module, you will learn how to work with a remote repository using GitLab.
+In this module, you will learn how to work with a remote repository using GitHub and GitLab (look at the tutorial).

 You will clone a remote repository, update your local repository and push changes to the remote.

 Additionally, you will learn how to create a Merge Request to propose changes to the original repository.

-## 🎯 Goals
+## **🎯 Goals**
-- Clone an existing repository from GitHub.
+- Clone an existing repository from the remote.
-- Update the local repository with changes made on GitLab.
+- Update the local repository with changes made on the remote repo.
-- Push changes from the local repository to GitLab.
+- Push changes from the local repository to the remote.
+- Create a Merge Request to propose changes to the original repository.

 ## **⚒️ Tutorial: Work with the remote repository (GitLab)**